 Does the government pay for income tax withholdings?

 Money that is withheld from your earnings, known as income tax withholding, goes to the government.
-These dollars help pay for federal programs that benefit citizens and keep our country running, from education to transportation to economic security expenses.
+These dollars help pay for federal programs that benefit citizens and keep our country running, from education to transportation to security.

-To qualify as tax-exempt, you would have to have had all taxes refunded and have no liability in the previous year and expect the same status in the current tax year.
-Another consideration: Some forms of income may be tax-exempt, such as payments for in-home foster care of children or for workers’ compensation.
+To qualify as tax-exempt, you would have to have had no tax liability in the previous year and expect the same status in the current tax year.
+Also keep in mind that some forms of income may be tax-exempt, such as payments for in-home foster care of children or for workers’ compensation.

 Why has my employer withheld too much income tax?

 If your employer withheld too much income tax, then you will likely get a refund at tax time.
-You can update your withholding on your W-4 form; the more allowances you have, the lower the taxes that will be taken out.
+You can update your withholding on your W-4 form; the more allowances you have, the less money will be withheld to cover your tax liability.

 Why has my employer withheld too little income tax?

 If you wound up owing the IRS money at tax time, the issue could be that you have too many exemptions or allowances claimed on your W-4 form, meaning your employer is not withholding enough money from your paycheck.
-Adjust your W-4, knowing that the lower your number of allowances, the higher the level of taxes that will be taken out and sent to the IRS on your behalf.
+You may want to adjust your W-4, knowing that the lower your number of allowances, the more money your employer with withhold and send to the IRS on your behalf.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.